-- The cost of copy editing and proofreading services is a linear function of the word count.
+- The cost of developmental editing, copy editing and proofreading services is a linear function of the word count.

 - Many of our clients requested both copy editing and proofreading at the same time (bundles).
 This turned out to be less expensive than paying for copy editing first and later for proofreading.
 We can assume that the price is only slightly elevated because the freelancer does the proofreading on the first pass, then only charges a premium for reviewing tracked revisions.

 - Some authors contracted with a second proofreader after an initial copyedit or proofread, a practice we have endorsed as quite necessary for authors intending to self-publish.

 To make the data simpler to digest, we created a few charts that show the average price of the different services for a 40,000, 60,000 and 80,000-word book.

 Query Letter Review

 Query letter reviews are a slightly different type of service we only started to offer recently on Reedsy.
 A query letter is a vital document for writers seeking traditional publishers or literary agents, and one even good authors often get wrong.

 We defined a “query letter review” as an evaluation of the letter itself – making detailed recommendations on structure, tone and content – as well as an assessment and/or editing of the first 10 pages of the manuscript (the ones likely to be requested alongside the letter).

 The average cost of a query letter review on Reedsy is $200.

 Some Reedsy recommendations when looking for your editor